 Yet, before we install packages we want to utilize a very powerful framework that exists for Python called virtual environments.
 Virtual environments make it possible to install specific versions of packages in a way that your application requirements don't affect another application requirement.
 For example, if you have requirements for a specific version of a software development kit (SDK) or software package that is matched to your application, you want to only have that setup for your application.
 If another application needs a different version of the same SDK, virtual environments make it possible.

-Whenever you wish to run Ansible you have to setup the python environment to work with it.
-In python world you could just install everything to the system level ( think as you where installing an application for everyone in the system ) or you can install it creating what is known as a virtual environment.
+Whenever you wish to run Ansible you have to setup the Python environment to work with it.
+In Python world you could just install everything to the system level ( think as you where installing an application for everyone in the system ) or you can install it creating what is known as a virtual environment.

 Python virtual environments allow for easy packaging

-of the requirements that specific python
+of the requirements that specific Python

 code needs to run.
 For example you can install different versions of Ansible in different virtual environments